 A person who drinks 64 ounces of water a day should go to the bathroom, on average, every four hours to urinate.
 Their kidneys are continuously working to purify the blood, so our bodies produce about 27 to 68 ounces of urine a day.

 According to the Navarra University Clinic, oliguria is the reduction of urinary volume below the necessary level.
 In general, experts say it’s a clinical issue when you’re only producing .01 ounces per minute, or less than 13.5 ounces every 24 hours.

 Of course, this cut-off point of 27 to 68 ounces of urine is for the “average” person.
-That means a person who weighs around 155 pounds, has normal blood pressure levels and has an optimal renal function.
-According to MSDmanuals portal, experts classify oliguria into three different types:
+That means a person who weighs around 155 pounds, has normal blood pressure levels, and has optimal renal function.
+According to the MSDmanuals portal, experts classify oliguria into three different types:

 - Pre-renal: related to blood flow